Is the Jungfrau Travel Pass worth it? An honest review

 The Jungfrau Travel Pass is a convenient ticket that grants you access to a network of trains, cable cars, and gondolas within the Jungfrau Region, allowing unlimited travel for a set number of consecutive days.

-What does the Jungfrau Travel Pass include?
+What does the Jungfrau Travel Pass include in 2026?

-• The Jungfrau Railway from Kleine Scheidegg to Eigergletscher
+- The Jungfrau Railway from Kleine Scheidegg to Eigergletscher

 Phew!